-Partnership pay is based on the theory that individuals would like the benefits of owning a business, but not the responsibility.
+Partnership pay is based on the belief that individuals would like the benefits of owning a business, but not the responsibility.
 Some reasons people give for wanting to be their own boss includes:

 “The need to make my own decisions.”